 - Fish poo forms a second source of this essential element.
 This time it is released through the process of ammonification.
 This represents a slower process but does ensure that supplies of nitrate can continue for a period even after feeding has stopped.

-I hope this has given a better insight into the role of nitrate in a fish tank.
+I hope this has given a better insight into the importance of that nitrate levels play in an aquaponic system.
 Remember it is relatively easy to main a healthy balance of nutrient generation and uptake.
 Levels are not critical and can usually be monitored by the careful observation of fish behaviour and plant growth.